solomonlr/introduction-to-github-lab_solomon_r/README.md

 <details>
 <summary><h2> Merge your partner's pull request </h2></summary>

-Now that both of you have created a pull request, you can both see each other's branch and pull request
+Now that both of you have created a pull request, you can both view each other's new branch and file.
+Merging a pull request is the act of combining two different branches into one, the two branches you proposed in your pull request.

+1. Navigate to the **Pull request** tab and find your partner's pull request.

+2. Click **Merge pull request**, then **Confirm merge**.

+3. After your partner's branch has been merged, all the changes from that branch will now appear on the main branch.
+You don't need that branch anymore and you can now delete it

+And that's it!
+To turn in this lab, **submit** the link to your repository **through Canvas** and make sure the professor's email has been added as a collaborator.

+Since you'll be using Github for your final project, you can always look back to this lab to refresh yourself on how some steps work.

 </details>